YangModels/yang/README.md

 Send us a git pull request with latest changes.
 When doing a pull request, please post the pyang output to show that your changes build cleanly.

-If there are any issues, send email to tnadeau at brocade.com and kkoushik at brocade.com
+If there are any issues, send email to tnadeau at brocade.com or tnadeau at lucidvision dot com